O'Connor ministry: Overview

 Ray O'Connor, who had been in parliament since 1959 and first appointed as a Minister in 1967, had replaced Des O'Neil as Deputy Premier upon the latter's retirement from politics at the 1980 election.
 On 18 December 1981, Sir Charles Court, then 70 years of age, announced his decision that he would step down as Premier on 25 January 1982.
 O'Connor was elected unopposed by the party room to replace him.

-The final term of the preceding Court Ministry had been somewhat troubled due in part to the inconsistent support of Liberal MLA Dr Tom Dadour and the 1978 split of the National Country Party, with a breakaway National Party maintaining an independent line and holding three seats.
+The final term of the preceding Court Ministry had been somewhat troubled due in part to the inconsistent support of Liberal MLA Tom Dadour and the 1978 split of the National Country Party, with a breakaway National Party maintaining an independent line and holding three seats.
 A range of issues in several portfolios, most notably Aboriginal affairs and education, had received public prominence.

 Of the former Court ministry, 10 of the 13 ministers retained office—Sir Charles Court, Bill Grayden and David Wordsworth resigned, and backbenchers Bob Pike, Jim Clarko and Richard Shalders were promoted.
 The latter two were initially Honorary Ministers, but were fully promoted on 14 May 1982.